-No one really enjoys having a dental treatment but many of us manage to accept it with the help of anaesthetic – either local or general.
+No one really enjoys having a dental treatment but many of us manage to accept it with the help of anaesthetic – either local, general or sedation.

 Types Of Sedation